This month we’ve really enjoyed reading about the second machine age and how this relates to digital marketing.

 In the past month we have seen Google make some changes to Google Local results which could have consequences for local businesses in search.
 Below are two blogs which explain what we are seeing and what this might mean for your business / clients’ businesses.

-Jason talks about the update that we have been seeing where Google has re-shuffled its local listings only showing 3 businesses within the main search pages, and removing the main link to the Google My Business page.
+Jason talks about the update that we have been seeing where Google has re-shuffled its local listings only showing 3 businesses within the main search pages, and removing the main link to the Google Business Profile page.

 We also get some insight on what these changes could mean for local businesses in search and potentially what Google’s own aims for local search are.

 This blog goes a bit further into the changes Google has made to its Local Search functionality with the addition of some new features as well as how Google might now be using your mobile data.